 Sleeve gastrectomy for weight loss

-Most patients who consider weight loss surgery have tried and failed, to lose weight on their own.
-Under these circumstances, procedures like sleeve gastrectomy provide an effective solution.
-The surgery involves removing approximately 75% of your stomach.
+Most weight loss surgery patients have tried to lose weight through conventional means like diet and exercise.
+When the weight fails to budge, procedures like the gastric sleeve can offer a viable solution.
+The surgery involves the removal of 75% of your stomach..
 The remaining portion of the stomach takes the shape of a tube or “sleeve.”

 With good adherence to dietary and behavioral guidelines, patients shed on average 60% of their excess weight following sleeve gastrectomy.